IndexCoop/analytics-sdk/README.md

 Additionally, make sure it's added in the [static token data](./src/providers/analytics/token-data.ts).

+### New components for an index token

+Make sure to check the different custom providers for necessary changes e.g.

+- add/update components for ic21 in the [nav provider](./src/providers/nav/ic21.ts)

 ## Examples

 Each indicator has its own [provider](./src/providers/).
 The following indicators are currently provided and return the according data for an Index token.